De la Motte

 de la Motte refers to several noble families of French origin, some of which held high-ranking titles and offices in the French military, church, and royal court from the Middle Ages through the Ancien Régime.
+Several of these families are still extant and represented in the French Association d’entraide de la Noblesse Française (ANF).
 The name is also associated with a Swedish noble family descended from a French officer who settled in Finland in the early 17th century.

 de la Motte in France

 Multiple noble families in France bore the name de la Motte, several with documented high aristocratic status (*noblesse ancienne*).
 They were especially prominent in Normandy, Brittany, Picardy, Île-de-France, and Nivernais, and were active from the 14th century onward in military, ecclesiastical, and court service.
 Families included the branches de la Mothe-Houdancourt, de la Motte-Guistel, de la Motte-Fouqué, and le Clerc de la Motte.